willthames/willthames.github.io/_posts/2014-08-11-patterns-for-versioning-ansible.markdown

 First, let's start with the why.
 With source control and inventory, do we actually need to version Ansible playbooks or roles?

+In an environment with multiple development teams with their own requirements, we want to ensure that different teams don't trample on each others toes.

+Repeatability is key - running the same playbook months apart against the same environment should have exactly the same result.

-The problem we wish to solve is when changing a playbook or role to update it for later releases (and not just new version numbers but perhaps other alterations - indeed updating an application version should be possible without any changes to playbooks or roles) - how do we ensure that redeployments to production (for example when autoscaling) don't pick up those changes.
+The problem we wish to solve is when updating a playbook or role, how do we ensure that later redeployments, in particular to production, (for example when autoscaling) don't pick up those changes.

-Using a suitable version control workflow (such as separate branches for develop and mainline) would be one technique of ensuring that the correct version of a playbook was run against the appropriate environment but you still need a way of tying branch to environment.
+Using a suitable version control workflow (such as separate branches for develop and mainline) would be one technique of ensuring that the correct version of a playbook was run against the appropriate environment &mdash; but you still need a way of tying branch to environment.

 Alternatively, as long as you store the commit id for each playbook per environment, you can redeploy at will.
 Storing a commit id in